vmware/chap/USERGUIDE.md

 ### Unfavored References

 An unfavored reference is a reference to an allocation for which chap has determined something about the type of that allocation that allows it to determine which references to that allocation are most interesting in understanding why the allocation is used, and chap has determined that this reference is not particularly of interest.
 Note that for many object types, chap does not currently have enough information to determine whether references to that allocation are favored or not, in which case the references to that allocation are considered neither favored nor unfavored.
+For most `chap` commands related to allocations, one can add **/skipUnfavoredReferences true** to avoid using references that chap considered to be unfavored.

 ### Missing References